Eikei7/Eriks-digital-CV/README.md

 The Projects view dynamically fetches and displays my latest five projects directly from my GitHub repository using the GitHub API.
 Each project is presented with relevant details and links for further exploration.

 ### Contact
 The Contact view serves as a direct communication channel between visitors and myself.
 It features a user-friendly contact form where users can input their name, email address, and message.
-Currently the form isn't functional, meaning it won't send an email upon submission, it only logs the submitted name, email address and message to the console.
+Upon submission, an email will be sent to me with the message provided.

 ## Technology Stack
 - **Frontend Framework:** Utilizes a modern frontend framework (React) for building a responsive and interactive user interface.
 It also includes a button for switching between two background images, which utilizes React Redux.